bojanpopic/developer.joomlatools.com/framework/plugins.md

 	}
 	function onBeforeAcmeBarViewRender(KEventInterface $event)
 	{
-		 if($event->paramters->layout == 'special') {
+		 if($event->parameters->layout == 'special') {
-		       $event->paramters->layout = 'newspecial';
+		       $event->parameters->layout = 'newspecial';
 		}
 	}
 }
 ```

+It shows off some important concepts that we'll refer to throughout.

+## The MVC Layer

+We're focusing on the Model View Controller layer and the events that it broadcasts through the Event API.
+In any component there are actions that take place that it would be nice to be able to effect either the input or output of those actions.
+Maybe for a specific view we would like to affect the data that it holds or force a layout change for a given situation (as above) **before** it gets rendered.
+For a model, we may wish to add more details about the contents of the entities we get **after** we fetch them.
+In a controller, maybe we want to send an email to someone **after**  we add an entity to the database.
+All of these examples are possible because the MVC layer publishes **before** and **after** events through the API for each of its major actions.

+#### What actions can be affected?

+As we've discuss, a given entity type, e.g. `Bar` will have its own Model, View and Controller triad.
+For the Model, there are four actions that we can tie into, **Fetch, Create, Count**, and **Reset**.
+The View exposes only the **Render** action.
+And lastly, the Controller exposes a total of six actions.
+They are the five BREAD paradigm actions of **Browse, Read, Edit, Add** and **Delete**; and then a **Render** action.

+## Plugin classes

+There are two plugin classes that are important for you to know about to start building your own plugins.
+The first is `PlgKoowaAbstract` and the second is `PlgKoowaSubscriber`.
+They reside in the [library's plugin folder](https://github.com/nooku/nooku-framework/tree/master/code/libraries/koowa/plugins/koowa) but we describe them a little here.

+### PlgKoowaSubscriber: The Actual Subscriber

+Nooku provides the Event API, but for a Joomla plugin to make use of it needs to become a 'subscriber'.
+To make that happen these extensions simply need to extend from [`PlgKoowaSubscriber`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/plugins/koowa/subscriber.php).

+ As soon as they are instantiated a `PlgKoowaSubscriber` loads up the instance of the `KEventPublisher` and adds itself and its callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
+In other words, it `subscribes` those `on` methods to specific `on` events.
+For example, the listeners registered for event named **"onBeforeAcmeBarControllerBrowse"** are in this case plugin's  `onBeforeAcmeBarControllerBrowse` method.

+>**Technical Tip:** `PlgKoowaSubscriber` plugins will not fire for native Joomla! plugin events because they aren't connected to `JEventDispatcher`.

 ### PlgKoowaAbstract

-If you want your plugin to simply take advantage of the native Joomla! (and other extension plugin events), it need only extend `PlgKoowaAbstract`.
+If you want your plugin to simply take advantage of the native Joomla! (and other extension plugin)  events, it need only extend `PlgKoowaAbstract`.
+It won't pick up the MVC events that we are focused on here.
+We highlight it because `PlgKoowaSubscriber` is a child class and is an important part of its functionality.

 This class extends directly from `JPlugin` and will work like any other plugin; but, you have the added bonus of direct access to the Frameworks object manager, not to mention allowing the plugin to have its own [object identifier](http://guides.nooku.org/essentials/object-management.html).

 Another benefit to using `PlgKoowaAbstract` over `JPlugin` is the ability to tell the plugin not to connect or subscribe to any events at all.
 We use this ability in [LOGman](http://developer.joomlatools.com/extensions/logman.html) for example to make sure that all the appropriate files are loaded for all the other LOGman plugin integrations.
 It helps to keep from cluttering up the dispatcher.

-### PlgKoowaSubscriber: The Actual Subscriber

-Nooku provides the Event API, but for a Joomla plugin to make use of it needs to become a 'subscriber'.
-To make that happen these extensions simply need to extend from [`PlgKoowaSubscriber`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/plugins/koowa/subscriber.php).

-> **Technical Tip**: As soon as they are instantiated a `PlgKoowaSubscriber` loads up the instance of the `KEventPublisher` and adds itself and its callable methods that begin with the letters **'on'** as event listeners for each of the similarly named events.
-In other words, it `subscribes` those `on` methods to specific `on` events.
-For example, the listeners registered for event named **"onBeforeAcmeBarControllerBrowse"** are in this case plugin's  `onBeforeAcmeBarControllerBrowse` method.

->**Another Tip:** `PlgKoowaSubscriber` plugins will not fire for native Joomla! plugin events because they aren't connected to `JEventDispatcher`.

-## Plugin Methods
+## Event Handlers

-The event handlers are the methods of the plugin and must follow a specific naming pattern to be notified that an event is taking place.
+An event handler can technically be any callable structure, but it our case it will simply be a method of a plugin.
+They must follow a specific naming pattern to be notified that an event is taking place.
+Its a fairly simple pattern:

-### Naming

-Above we saw the event handler method `onBeforeAcmeBarControllerBrowse` .
-Its parts can be broken down as follows

 `on` + [**When**] + [**Package**] + [**Subject**] + [**Type**] + [**Action**]